paper-submi/dna-storage-system/README.md

 It is created to anonimize the submission of the paper for a conference.

-# Reliable DNA Storage System
+# RMS: Reliable Molecular Storage system
 This branch contains all you need to create a container and run our DNA storage pipeline.
 By default, it will use 30% redundancy to encode data.